-TheCompany has made a familiarisation programme for the Independent Directors whichhas been disclosed on Companys website atwww.royalorchidhotels.com/pdfs/familiarization-programmes.pdf.
+TheCompany has made a familiarisation programme for the Independent Directors whichhas been disclosed on Company's website atwww.royalorchidhotels.com/pdfs/familiarization-programmes.pdf.

 Separate Meeting of Independent Directors and performance evaluation of Board by them

-In due compliance with the provisions of Regulation 25(3) of the LODR a separatemeeting of Independent Directors was held in the previous calendar year 2017-18 tointer-alia consider and discuss the performance of Non-IndependentDirectors the Chairman and to assess the quality quantity and timeliness of flow ofinformation between the management and thelisted entity and the Board in order to help Board to perform its duties.
+In due compliance with the provisions of Regulation 25(3) of the LODR a separatemeeting of Independent Directors was held in the previous calendar year 2017-18 tointer-alia consider and discuss the performance of Non-Independent Directors and to assessthe quality quantity and timeliness of flow of information between the management and thelisted entity and the Board in order to help Board to perform its duties.

 Audit Committee and its Recommendation(s)

-In accordance with Section 177 of the Companies Act 2013 rules made thereunder andRegulation 18 of the LODR the Company has duly constituted the Audit Committee detailsof which has been disclosed in the Corporate Governance Report forming part of this AnnualReport and all recommendations made by the Audit Committee were accepted by the Board.
+In accordance with Section 177 of the Companies Act 2013 rules made there under andRegulation 18 of the LODR the Company has duly constituted the Audit Committee detailsof which has been disclosed in the Corporate Governance Report forming part of this AnnualReport and all recommendations made by the Audit Committee were accepted by the Board.